johnfraserss/ICS2O/Assignments/01 - Post Secondary/README.md

 Submissables & Due Date(s)
 ----------
-**Mr. Seidel's Class**: Due September 9th, 2016 by 3pm to the IN drive.
+**Mr. Seidel's Class**: Due February 8th, 2016 by 3pm to the IN drive.
 **Mr. Lightbody's Class**: See your teacher for due dates and how to submit your work